 Storage

-- Reheat leftovers in the microwave or, better yet, reheat quickly in a hot pan or wok with a little oil.
+Reheat leftovers in the microwave or, better yet, reheat quickly in a hot pan or wok with a little oil.
+Since it may get watery, add a splash of soy sauce or oyster sauce to liven up the flavors.

 Why I Started Making This at Home

+Simple economics.
 I used to spend a lot of money on delivery.
 Mainly because I used to think it was cheaper to order takeout than it was to cook for one person.

-But, in New York – where ordering food from a normal, no frills Chinese restaurant was anything but cheap – a simple egg fried rice would be like $12, and any vegetable stir fry started around the $16 mark.
+But, in New York – where ordering food from a normal, no-frills Chinese restaurant was anything but cheap – a simple egg fried rice would be like $12, and any vegetable stir fry started around the $16 mark.

 Being a bok choy lover, I used to order this pretty much every single time I did takeout.
 But that changed when I started shopping in Chinatown and saw that a bag of baby bok choy only costs $3 per pound.
 I did the math and decided to make my own.